Thursday, December 30, 2010

 Canon found a pig made out of a hay bale, and they quickly became friends.
 We ignored the sign saying "Please do not touch or ride pigs."
 I don't think they really meant to put those there.
 How can you expect a one year-old not to touch a big pink hay bale?
 Surely they meant for us not to touch or ride the live pigs that were wandering around the farm somewhere but that we never saw.

+As you can imagine, it was then time for a snack.
+This is one of my favorite pictures of Canon and me together.
 Before leaving, we had to take advantage of some photo opps.
 I managed to get one of Canon and Ava before the Yates' family headed home.

 She's already playing hard-to-get.